Professional Climbing Instructors’ Association: Climbing Wall Instructor Course

 After completing the on-line registration, go to the Confirmation page and print out the Medical Form/Participant Agreement, and the Skills and Experience Checklist, and mail with the fee to: WGA, 1047 Stuart St., Harrisonburg, VA, 22802.
 75% refund up to 7 days prior; no refund thereafter.
 Use the topics below as a personal preparation checklist.
 You will receive confirmation of registration and a teaching assignment or two prior to the course.

-- Passive belay device (ATC, Trango Pyramid, etc.) Gri-gri
+- Passive belay device (ATC, Trango Pyramid, etc.) and a Gri-gri

 PCIA Climbing Wall Instructor Program Information